 A $100 contract with a local band for an entire night’s work PLUS a morning of editing is not a whole lot of money.
 Nevertheless, some photographers take these jobs. $100 is not zero!

 This is where stock photography can save the day!
 A way to turn nearly every photo shoot, no matter the contract amount, into a profitable business.

 By all means, take the $100 and photograph the band!
 But you are there for more than just that.

 Shoot their equipment, the instruments, the microphones, the drums, the speakers, the stuff up at the bar, all of the decor, the stage, the room, the ambiance.
 EVERYTHING!

 Undoubtedly, the band will love all the B-roll images you offer them.
 They’ll hire you again and tell every other band they know to hire you.

-What’s most important for you is now you have 50 (probably more) images to submit to all of your stock portfolios.
+But what’s most important for you is now you have 50 (probably more) images to submit to all of your stock portfolios.
 You will earn on these for years.

 Of course, music photography is just one example.
 This system can work equally well in other genres.

 Basically, you want to earn money on BOTH ends.
 In the short term and the long term.
 Instead of having a hard drive full of photos you’ll never use, put them to work!
 It’s critical to monetize them.

 It’s most important to think of stock photography as a doorway to residual income.